sankalp-sangle/CS-F214-Logic-in-Computer-Science-Assignment/Readme.txt

 Note:
  1. A, B are Lists.
  2. C is a element.
- 3. S is a list of elements in the Set.
+ 3. Set is a list of elements in the S as described in the question.
 (Input format: List of elements)
- 4. R is the binary relation on the set S. (Input Format: List of 2-element lists)
+ 4. Relation is the binary relation R as described in the question.
+(Input Format: List of 2-element lists)
  5. X is used to compute and return a value.

-member(C,A): Builtin to check whether C is a member of A. appendList(A,B,X): Appends A to B and returns them as X. validRelation(S,R): Checks whether all elements in R belong to S. transitiveCheck(R): Checks whether R is transitive. transitive(S,R): Checks whether R is valid over S and is transitive. closureCheck(R,X): Computes the transitive closure of the R and returns it as X. closure(S,R): Checks whether R is valid over S and prints transitive closure of R.
+member(C,A): Builtin to check whether C is a member of A. appendList(A,B,X): Appends A to B and returns them as X. validRelation(Set,Relation): Checks whether all elements in Relation belong to Set. transitiveCheck(Relation): Checks whether Relation is transitive. transitive(Set,Relation): Checks whether Relation is valid over Set and is transitive. closureCheck(Relation,X): Computes the transitive closure of the Relation and returns it as X. closure(Set,Relation): Checks whether Relation is valid over Set and prints transitive closure of Relation.

 ### Usage:
 1. Load the file answer.pl
         swipl answer.pl
-2. To check if a Relation R is transitive over a set S, type transitive(S, R).
+2. To check if a Relation is transitive over a set, type transitive(Set, Relation).
-3. To compute transitive closure of a Relation R, type closure(S,R).
+3. To compute transitive closure of a Relation, type closure(Set,Relation).
-4. To check whether a Relation R' is the transitive closure of Relation R, type closureCheck(R,R').
+4. To check whether Relation2 is the transitive closure of Relation1, type closureCheck(Relation1,Relation2).